attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 privacy.
 As we all know users of software do the least work to get the job done, these things won't happen and miners are likely to use the tech in a *privacy-destroying* manner.

-This is why zaddrs should *never* be made public, and they should only be given to parties that must absolotutely know them, i.e. people sending funds to that address.
+This is why zaddrs should *never* be made public, and they should only be given to parties that must absolutely know them, i.e. people sending funds to that address.

 ## Shielded Coinbase Is Optimized for Auditability